-Once the curing phase is finished, at 6 months, it can be said that we have the buds in better conditions to consume them.
-They can be consumed much earlier, but as we say, each day that passes, they will gain in aromas, flavor and potency.
+Once the curing phase is finished, at 6 months, Lemon Drop Cookies can be said that we have the buds in better conditions to consume them.
+They can be consumed much earlier, but as we say, each day that passes, they will gain in aromas, flavor, and potency.
 And this is something that anyone can check if they have a good amount of buds and the patience necessary to carry out both a good curing and good subsequent conservation.

 3 ways to preserve marijuana